 - Member, National Association of Addiction Treatment Providers (NAATP)

 - Member, Association for Addiction Professionals (NAADAC)

-I was raised in a dysfunctional alcoholic home of neglect and experienced physical abuse by siblings and vicious bullying in school.
-In the absence of the biological father who abandoned our family and mother who worked two jobs to support four children, I was the primary caretaker of the home throughout my tender years.
-A mini-adult essentially robbed of childhood, I began self-medicating my very painful and different lifestyle with food.
-By age 22, I suffered from an eating disorder combination of Anorexia and sometimes Bulimia.
-I admitted myself to a specialty hospital for eating disorders followed by 45 days at the Hazelden treatment program in Melbourne, Florida.
+I was raised in a dysfunctional alcoholic environment of neglect.
+In the absence of adults, I became the primary caretaker in the home throughout my tender years.
+Forced to function as a mini-adult essentially robbed me of my childhood.
+As a result, I began self-medicating my very painful and different lifestyle with food.
+By age 22, I suffered from a dangerous eating disorder combination of Anorexia and occasional Bulimia.
+I received treatment at Hazelden and have been in remission ever since.

-I view my past experiences as a tremendous gift which transformed my life in ways beyond my wildest hopes or dreams.
-My healing process was inspiration for a rewarding career path of significant purpose.
-I did not consciously choose it; rather, it chose me through divine intervention.
+I view my past experiences as a tremendous gift that transformed my life in ways unexpected beyond my wildest hopes or dreams.
+My healing process inspired a rewarding career path of significant purpose.
+However, I did not consciously choose it: it chose me through divine intervention.

 “Suffering and joy teach us, if we allow them, how to make the leap of empathy, which transports us into the soul and heart of another person.
 In those transparent moments, we know other people’s joys and sorrows, and we care about their concerns as if they were our own.”— Fritz Williams